nachocaru/xaprb.com/content/blog/2009-08-09-how-to-round-to-the-nearest-whole-multiple-or-fraction-in-sql.md

 This actually works for any programming language, not just SQL.
 But I find myself doing it in SQL most often.

-Here&#8217;s an example of how to turn a year into a decade:
+Here's an example of how to turn a year into a decade:

     mysql> SELECT FLOOR(YEAR(NOW()) / 10) * 10 AS decade;
     +--------+